 Keep in mind that this is not always a quick-fix solution for a complaint about a service or product.

-Asking the Ombudsman to look into your consumer rights takes time; in some cases many months.
-Though in some cases when they ask the company in the complaint to respond to the dispute, that in itself is enough to make them want to offer you some form of compromise!
+Asking the Ombudsman to look into your consumer rights takes time; in some cases, many months.
+But, in some cases, when they ask the company in the complaint to respond to the dispute, that in itself is enough to make them want to offer you some form of compromise!